Upcoming Events

 Teen Support Group

 Join us for LADN's new Teen Support Group facilitated by clinical psychologist Dr. Samantha Levy!
-We welcome all teens (13-18) with dysautonomia who live in California to attend this group.
-If you are a dysautonomia patient over the age of 18, we ask that you attend our monthly adult patient support group, which typically occurs on the 4th Saturday of the month.
+We welcome all teens (13-19) with dysautonomia who live in California to attend this group.

 Time: 4:15-5:15pm